 When Napoleon invaded Vienna in 1809, Haydn was in the last year of his life.
 Widely known and respected but weak and unable to work, he refused to leave his house to seek refuge.
 And he didn’t need to — Napoleon placed a guard of honour outside Haydn’s house to protect the aging composer.
 Haydn was deeply touched by this, and died peacefully later that month.

-You can also listen to Calm Radio on Tunein.com, Apple Music iTunes Internet Radio, Shoutcast, Radionomy.
+You can also listen to relaxing music on Calm Radio on Tunein.com, Apple Music iTunes Internet Radio, Shoutcast, Radionomy.
 Calm Radio is the world’s largest classical music internet radio station.